What Does Ralph Nader Have To Do With The Automotive Industry? Plenty!

 On that occasion, GM reacted badly to the criticism.
 There were spies involved and it all ended up with Nader suing for invasion of privacy, GM's president apologizing for the incident and a handsome out-of-court settlement that Nader used to fund more activist efforts and groups.

-Many years later, Nader is still very active in the automotive world.
-He now joined forces with the Center for Auto Safety to denounce GM's OnStar, which, according to the auto industry activists, "dishonestly portrays hands-free calling as a safe activity to engage in while operating a motor vehicle."
+Many years later in 2006, Nader joined forces with the Center for Auto Safety to denounce GM’s OnStar, which, according to the auto industry activists, “dishonestly portrays hands-free calling as a safe activity to engage in while operating a motor vehicle.”